HeidiWindkraft/free_tricore_toolchain/README.md

 ### 2018/2005 GNU binutils for TriCore

 There's https://github.com/Cheb57/binutils-tricore .
-Apparently it contains code which was once provided by "HighTec EDV-Systeme GmbH", but which seem to be no longer publicly available.
+Apparently it contains code which was once provided by "HighTec EDV-Systeme GmbH", but which seems to be no longer publicly available.
 I first thought those are only binaries, but there is zipped source code in it.

 I'm not sure whether any of the things I saw there are legal and I'm not really sure how to handle this.